-Singapore's healthcare system is regulated by the Ministry of Health of Singapore and its statutory boards (the "MOH of Singapore").
-All healthcare facilities such as hospitals, medical centers, community health centers, nursing homes, clinics (including dental clinics) and clinical laboratories (including x-ray laboratories) are required to apply for licenses under The Private Hospitals and Medical Clinics Act (Chapter 248) and the regulations made thereunder, or the PHMC Act/Regulations.
+Singapore's healthcare system is regulated by the NHC of Singapore and its statutory boards (the "MOH of Singapore").
+All healthcare facilities such as hospitals, medical centers, community health centers, nursing homes, clinics (including dental clinics) and clinical laboratories (including x-ray laboratories) are required to apply for licenses under The Private Hospitals and Medical Clinics Act (Chapter 248) and the regulations made thereunder (the "PHMC Act/Regulations").
 All healthcare facilities are also required to maintain a good standard of medical/clinical services under the PHMC Act/Regulations.